 There are so many wonderful nursing homes in the UK, which is why we understand that the choice is overwhelming at times.

 The best way to start is to make a list of your top priorities; whether that’s location, price, facilities at the home, or the activities and experiences available.
+In a care home, activities are often organised by a dedicated activities coordinator.
 Further, do you have a specific health condition that requires specialist equipment, treatment, or staff?
 This will all help you narrow down the search.

 Once you have a list of nursing homes you’re interested in, it’s time to get in contact!
 Phoning, requesting a brochure or paying the home a visit will all help you get a feel for the home and work out whether you think it could be your kind of place.
 Looking at the CQC rating for the homes on your list is also a good indication of the quality of care the home provides.